hashicorp/terraform-aws-vault/modules/install-vault/README.md

 Gives Vault permissions to make the `mlock` (memory lock) syscall.
 This syscall is used to prevent the OS from swapping Vault's memory to disk.
 For more info, see: https://www.vaultproject.io/docs/configuration/#disable_mlock.

-### Installs supervisord

-Installs [supervisord](http://supervisord.org/).
-We use it as a cross-platform supervisor to ensure Vault is started whenever the system boots and restarted if the Vault process crashes.

 ### Follow-up tasks